Miguel Betancourt: The symbolic

 The symbol is a recurring element in Miguel Betancourt's work.
 Through both local and universal themes, the artist employs figures that evoke the mystical and the metaphysical.
 His symbolism is characterized by cut-out faces, winged figures, and beings with typologies reminiscent of a medieval bestiary.
 These representations are connected to pre-Columbian, European, and religious influences; beings that coexist in these spatiotemporal realms.

 A prominent example of this tendency is the figure of the Virgin of Legarda, the patroness of Quito, which frequently appears in his works, inspired by the statue atop the El Panecillo hill.
 Additionally, Betancourt has reinterpreted iconic works of world art in his own style.
 Notable among these is the series Nymphs, Maids of Honor, and the Painter's Gaze, where the artist uses Diego Velázquez's Las Meninas as a foundation for a series of compositional variations on paper and canvas.
 The original painting serves as a central motif from which Betancourt unfolds a personal interpretation through his artistic language.

-Mujeres, hombre y perro (Women, man and dog).
-2015.

 Betancourt himself has commented on the mirror included in Velázquez's work:"The mirror, which in the original painting is the mechanism through which we see the kings, now becomes the entity that distorts lines, duplicates objects, and retains images and landscapes that have been constitutive elements of my artistic syntax."The series incorporates techniques such as collage, action painting, calligraphy, figurative art, and the use of watercolors.
 Betancourt also employs a variety of materials, including hemp, oil on canvas, and various types of oriental papers.

 The Nymphs, Maids of Honor, and the Painter's Gaze series has allowed Betancourt to synthesize diverse aspects of his personal aesthetic.
 Additionally, on a sculptural level, the artist participated in the project Meninas Take to the Streets (Madrid, 2023), where he intervened on a monumental sculpture of the Infanta Margarita, bringing his reinterpretation of Velázquez to a public and monumental format.